 In addition, the following guidelines apply to a designated visitor:

-- Visitors must wear a mask; cloth masks are acceptable
+- Visitors must wear a mask that properly covers the nose and mouth; cloth masks are acceptable

-- Hospital screening staff will provide a sticker to be worn at all times, identifying the person as a visitor who has passed screening criteria
+- Screening staff will provide a sticker to be worn at all times, identifying the person as a visitor who has passed screening criteria.

 - Each approved visitor will be supplied an information sheet with instructions for the visit

-- Visits will be limited to one two-hour session per day
+- Visits will be limited to one two-hour visit per day

 - Entrance 1 (Emergency Department) – open 24/7